Companies that increase their number of landing pages from 10 to 15 see a 55% increase in leads.

 We read that in a HubSpot article.
 And it makes a lot of sense.

-In the online marketplace, the landing page is your storefront — it’s the public face you present to visitors, worldwide.
+In the online marketplace, a landing page is your storefront — it’s the public face you present to visitors, worldwide.
 It’s no surprise, therefore, that SaaS providers have devised numerous tools to produce perfectly optimized, attractive landing pages.
 The best of them will keep visitors on your site and convert a high proportion into leads.

 What should a landing page builder include?